 Early childhood professionals, early childhood services, registered training organisations and universities can: request additional copies online.
 The following information is required:

 - contact name

 - delivery address, including suburb and post code (note: if ordering multiple copies, a street address rather than PO box is necessary)

 The VEYLDF was revised in partnership between the Victorian Curriculum and Assessment Authority and the Department of Education and Training in 2015-2016.
 A series of consultations was convened with key researchers, stakeholders, policy makers and early childhood professionals from early childhood education and care, maternal and child health, early childhood intervention, parent support and playgroups, schools, outside school hours care, and cultural organisations.
 Thank you to everyone who contributed.

 For more information on the consultation, see:

 VEYLDF Consultation Report and Background Briefing paper

 Why should I use the VEYLDF?

-The VEYLDF is used by a broad range of professionals across education in schools and early childhood settings, allied health, early childhood intervention, family support, supported play groups, and cultural organisations, and more.
+The Framework is used by a broad range of professionals across education in schools and early childhood settings, allied health, early childhood intervention, family support, supported playgroups, cultural organisations and more.